ThoughtFocus Redefines Workforce Enhancement with Innovative AI Integration

 Global Digital Services Provider Pioneers Seamless Collaboration between AI Agents and Human Expertise

-DALLAS, Jan.
-30, 2024 /PRNewswire/ -- ThoughtFocus, Inc. ("ThoughtFocus" or the "Company"), a leading global provider of digital services and technology-enabled digital operations specializing in the financial services market, proudly unveils its revolutionary approach to workforce enhancement.
+BENGALURU, India , Jan.
+31, 2024 /PRNewswire/ -- ThoughtFocus, Inc. ("ThoughtFocus" or the "Company"), a leading global provider of digital services and technology-enabled digital operations specializing in the financial services market, proudly unveils its revolutionary approach to workforce enhancement.
 The company is breaking new ground by seamlessly integrating AI software robots (AI agents) into business processes alongside human expertise, presenting a clear and impactful demonstration of AI's practical application.

 Bradley Clerkin, Director, Technology Innovations, at ThoughtFocus, emphasizes the simplicity and intuition behind the decision to integrate AI agents into business processes.
 "Integrating AI agents into your business processes is a seamless and intuitive decision.
 With AI agents and human professionals collaboratively driving the value chain, the benefits are evident and substantial, making it an unmistakable choice for forward-thinking business leaders.
 ThoughtFocus stands at the forefront, offering managed AI agents as a comprehensive service."